National University of Natural Medicine

-The National University of Natural Medicine (NUNM) is a private university of naturopathic medicine and Classical Chinese medicine located in Portland, Oregon.
+The National University of Natural Medicine (NUNM) is a private university of naturopathic medicine, Classical Chinese medicine, and nutrition located in Portland, Oregon.
 The school has approximately 553 students.

+NUNM and similar naturopathic programs are not accredited as medical schools but as special programs that are overseen by a naturopathic council which is not required to be scientific.
+Naturopathic programs have been accused by critics of misrepresenting their medical rigor and their ability to train primary care clinicians.

+A 2024 report found that students in NUNM's medical doctorate program had the highest debt-to-income ratio among graduate programs in the US, at 766%.

 History

 The National University of Natural Medicine is the oldest programmatically accredited naturopathic medical school in North America.
 NUNM began in the early 1950s, in response to the termination of the naturopathic program at Western States Chiropractic College.
 Members of the profession from Oregon, Washington and British Columbia planned the founding of the school and in May 1956, Charles Stone, W. Martin Bleything and Frank Spaulding executed the Articles of Incorporation of the National College of Naturopathic Medicine in Portland, Oregon.

 NCNM opened other satellite campus locations in Seattle and Kansas.
 NCNM's board of trustees and college administration (including John Bastyr, Joe Boucher, Robert Fleming, Gerald Farnsworth, Joe Pizzorno and Bruce Canvasser) decided to unify all of its campus locations in Portland.
 The first physical location owned by the college was the Market Street campus in southeast Portland.

 By 1995, the college began negotiations to purchase its current location in downtown Portland.
 Classes were relocated to this campus in September 1996 and clinical education was housed in two clinics (Natural Health Center and the Pettygrove Clinic).
 The historic building that has served as NCNM's main campus since 1996 was built in 1912 as an elementary school named Failing School (in honor of former mayor Josiah Failing) and from 1961 until the 1990s was a Portland Community College campus.
 In 2009, these clinics were consolidated into one location on campus, the NCNM Clinic.

 In July 2006, NCNM changed its name to the National College of Natural Medicine.
 In June 2016, the school changed its name to the National University of Natural Medicine.

+In 2024, Oregon Public Broadcasting reported that students who pursued doctorates of naturopathic medicine typically took on high levels of debt.
+For NUNM, the median loan was $263,594 and the median earnings were $34,431, resulting in a debt to earnings ratio of 766%.
+This was the highest ratio among graduate programs in the US.